jshholland/inv.alid.pw/index.md

 in Worcester, in the West Midlands of the UK.

 My extra-curricular interests include music, tabletop games, and languages.
-I sing with the [Southampton Philharmonic Choir], representing the student body as Secretary of the SU Phil.
+I sing with the [Southampton Philharmonic Choir], and previously in the Keble College Chapel Choir and Worcester Cathedral Choir.
 As well as my personal collection of board games, I play Go and [Yomi] online, uploading tournament games of the latter to my [YouTube] channel.
-Beyond their obvious practical uses, I am interested in languages which exemplify radically different foundations to my native English, particularly conlangs.
-To that end, I have spent some time learning [Lojban], [Toki Pona] and [Esperanto]; I regularly attend the meetings of the [Southampton Esperanto Group], whose website I maintain and host.
+Beyond using languages to connect with people, I am interested in languages which exemplify radically different foundations to my native English, particularly conlangs.
+To that end, I have spent some time learning [Lojban], [Toki Pona] and [Esperanto];
+I regularly attend the meetings of the [Southampton Esperanto Group], whose website I maintain and host.

+I also enjoy playing with yoyos.
+I post videos of tricks to my [Instagram], as well as documenting my culinary exploits, family pets and other things I see around my life that catch my eye.

 You can get in touch with me via the social media links in the navigation bar, or by email to <josh@inv.alid.pw>.